Realized wavelet-based estimation of integrated variance and jumps in the presence of noise

 \subsection{$IV_t$ decomposition using wavelets}

-From the previous analysis, we could see that the JWTSRV provides the best estimator not only theoretically, but also on empirical data sets.
-Although this is the most important property of the JWTSRV, it is not the only one we can take advantage of.
+From the numerical analysis, we could see that the JWTSRV provides a feasible estimator of integrated variance.
 Another advantage is that by using our estimator, we are able to decompose the integrated variance into several investment horizons, or components.
-In our analysis, we limit ourselves\footnote{It should be noted that any investment horizons of interest may be chosen arbitrarily.} to decomposition into four scales corresponding to investment horizons of 5--10 minutes, 10--20 minutes, 20--40 minutes and 40--80 minutes, and the rest (80 minutes up to 1 day).
+In our analysis, we limit ourselves\footnote{It should be noted that any investment horizons of interest may be chosen arbitrarily.} to decomposition into four scales corresponding to investment horizons of 10 minutes, 20 minutes, 40 minutes and 80 minutes, and the rest up to 1 day.
 As shown in the theoretical part of this work, we can comfortably decompose the integrated variance into these components, as their sum will always give the integrated variance estimator.

-More precisely, the components of the JWTSRV from Eq. \ref{jwtsrv} correspond to various investment horizons.
-Thus, we will refer to these as $JWTSRV_j$:

-where $j=1,\dots,4$ are scales corresponding to 5--10 minutes, 10--20 minutes, 20--40 minutes and 40--80 minutes, and $j=5$ will contain the 80 minutes up to 1 day investment horizon.
+More precisely, the components of the $\widehat{RV}_{j,t,h}^{(JWTSRV)}$ from Eq. (\ref{jwtsrv}) correspond to various investment horizons.
+Thus, we will refer to these as $JWTSRV_j$, where $j=1,\dots,5$ are components corresponding to 10 minutes, 20 minutes, 40 minutes, 80 minutes and the rest up to 1 day investment horizon.

-The final decomposition of the integrated variance into jumps and several investment horizons can be best seen from Figures \ref{plotsBP}, \ref{plotsCHF} and \ref{plotsEUR}, which provide the returns, estimated jumps and finally integrated volatilities on investment horizons of 5--10 minutes, 10--20 minutes, 20--40 minutes, 40--80 minutes and 80 minutes up to 1 day.
-We provide $JWTSRV_j$, which is the decomposed $IV_t$.
-It is interesting to observe that most of the information of the integrated variance is carried by the fastest scale, the 5--10 minute investment horizon.
-This is about 50\% of the total variation.
-The longer the horizon, the lower the contribution of the variance to the total.